Change of Mailing Address Requirements

 - Remember to give your new address to the ISchO and submit

-a change of address in the MIT
+a change of address to MIT through the self-service section of Atlas.

 Please see below for hints on how to complete Form AR-11 or Form AR-11SR.